 Sponsored by Rick and Lynn Scarola

-A few years ago, a lovely lady in her 90s came with her three daughters to our workshop in Tel Aviv.
-Signora Morpurgo and her daughters brought us the much-treasured violin of her husband, Gualtiero Morpurgo.
+Several years ago, a woman in her 90s, Signora Morpurgo, came with her three daughters to the Weinsteins’ workshop in Tel Aviv.
+They brought with them the treasured violin of her husband, Gualtiero Morpurgo.

 That moment arrived without warning.
-Gualtiero’s mother was forced to board the first train, wagon 06 at the Central Station in Milan.
-Destination: Auschwitz.
-Gualtiero was sent to a forced labor camp and, loyal to his mother, took the violin along, often finding hope and strength while playing Bach’s Partitas with frozen fingers after a long day’s work in harsh conditions.
+At the Central Station in Milan, Gualtiero’s mother was forced to board the first train to Auschwitz.
+He was sent to a forced labor camp and, loyal to his mother, took the violin along, often finding hope and strength while playing Bach’s Partitas with frozen fingers after a long day’s work in harsh conditions.

-Gualtiero graduated from engineering school and worked in the shipyards of Genoa.
-When the war ended, he volunteered to use his engineering skills to build and set up ships for Aliya Bet, helping survivors of the war sail illegally to Palestine.
+A trained engineer who worked in the shipyards of Genoa, Morpurgo volunteered after the war to use his engineering skills to build and set up ships for Aliya Bet, the movement of Jewish survivors sailing illegally to Palestine.
 For this he was awarded the Medal of Jerusalem by Yitzhak Rabin in 1992.

-Gualtiero never stopped playing.
+Throughout his life, he never stopped playing.
 He was 97 when he could play no more and put his lifelong companion in its case.
-After his death in 2012, his widow and three daughters attended the Violins of Hope concert in Rome and decided that this is where it belongs — in the hands of devoted musicians in fine concert halls.
+After his death in 2012, his widow and their three daughters attended a Violins of Hope concert in Rome and decided to donate his instrument to the project.
+(JHV 50)

 This is a typical story of a Jewish family in Romania.
 Two sisters, ages 9 and 11, shared the same violin.
-Both took music lessons with a nice teacher while their mother watched over and made sure they practiced every day.
-During the war, being transported from one place to another, they lost touch with their parents, who kept the violin as a souvenir of their talented little girls.
+Both took music lessons while their mother watched over them and made sure they practiced every day.
+During the war, as they were transported from one place to another, they lost touch with their parents, who kept the violin as a constant reminder of their talented daughters.

-When the war ended, the girls were taken by Aliyat HaNoar (the children’s immigration organization) and sent by boat to Palestine.
-But this was not the end of their travels and troubles.
-British police, then in control of Palestine, sent the boat and all immigrants aboard to a camp in Cyprus.
-Months later, the sisters were reunited with their parents and the long-gone violin when they arrived in Israel with thousands other survivors who were interned in Cyprus until the establishment of the state of Israel on May 15, 1948.
+When the war ended, the girls were taken by Aliyat HaNoar, the Jewish children’s immigration organization, and sent by boat to Palestine.
+British police, then in control of the territory, sent the boat and all immigrants aboard to a camp in Cyprus.
+The sisters were reunited with their parents and their violin when they arrived in Israel with thousands of other Holocaust survivors who were interned in Cyprus until the establishment of the state of Israel in 1948.
+(JHV 54)

-On January 27, 2015, International Holocaust Day, the Berlin Philharmonic Orchestra held a concert celebrating the Violins of Hope.
-Sponsored by Franz-Walter Steinmeier, then the Foreign Minister of Germany and today the president of the German Republic, the occasion marked 70 years since the liberation of Auschwitz by the Soviets.
-That day the Violins of Hope received an instrument with a unique history.
-Donated by Sabine Conrad, a young German woman, the violin was given to her many years before by Erich Winkel, an 80-year-old committed communist and a devoted violinist.
+On January 27, 2015, International Holocaust Day, the Berlin Philharmonic held a concert celebrating the Violins of Hope.
+Sponsored by Frank-Walter Steinmeier, then the Foreign Minister of Germany and today the country’s president, the occasion marked 70 years since the liberation of Auschwitz by the Soviets.
+On that day, the Violins of Hope received an instrument with a unique history: Donated by Sabine Conrad, a young German woman, the violin had been given to her many years before by Erich Winkel, an 80-year-old Communist.

-Sabine took care of Erich, who gave her his beloved violin as a token of gratitude and appreciation.
-He bought the violin from a Gypsy when he played in the communist youth orchestra.
-The orchestra used to play in the early ’30s in north Berlin and was often attacked by the Nazis, even before they came to power.
-Erich was very proud of his instrument, which he said survived many ferocious attacks by Nazi hoodlums.
-Now it plays in concerts the world over, telling his personal story, as well the sad story of that era.
+Conrad had been Winkel’s caretaker, and he gave her his beloved violin as a token of gratitude and appreciation.
+He bought the violin from a Gypsy when he played in the Communist youth orchestra.
+The ensemble used to play in the early ’30s in north Berlin and was often attacked by the Nazis, even before they came to power.
+Winkel was very proud of his instrument, which he said survived many ferocious attacks by Nazi hoodlums.
+(JHV 55)

 This violin belonged to Abram Merczynski.
-In August 1944 Abram and his two brothers, Isak and Zysman, were deported from the ghetto in Lodz, Poland, to Auschwitz and then to Dachau concentration camp.
-Abram was 21 years old and played his violin wherever he was, even in Kaufering, a subcamp of Dachau.
-Abram and his brothers survived, as did his violin.
-Before they emigrated to the United States in 1955, the three brothers rented a room with a German family, Sesar, in Loichinger Street, Munich.
+In August 1944, he and his two brothers, Isak and Zysman, were deported from the ghetto in Łódź, Poland, to Auschwitz and then to Dachau.
+Abram was 21 years old and played his violin wherever he was, even in Kaufering, a sub-camp of Dachau.
+He and his brothers survived, as did his violin.
+Before they emigrated to the United States in 1955, the three brothers rented a room with the Sesar family in Munich.

-Abram soon bought himself a new violin and gave his old instrument, which accompanied him through all his troubles, to the young Julius Sesar, then 14 years old.
-Abram lived to be 88, and his daughter Eleanor said he never stopped playing the violin.
-Julius Sesar, now an old man himself, gave the historical violin to a friend, Eberhard Thiessen, a violin maker who gave it in turn to the Violins of Hope project, so that the violin will continue to play and tell the story of survival, music and also friendship.
+Merczynski soon bought himself a new violin and gave his old instrument, which had accompanied him through all his troubles, to the young Julius Sesar, then 14 years old.
+He lived to be 88, and his daughter Eleanor said he never stopped playing the violin.
+Julius Sesar, now an old man himself, gave Merczynski’s old violin to a friend, Eberhard Thiessen, a violin maker who in turn donated it to the Violins of Hope project, so that the violin will continue to play and tell its story of survival, music and friendship.
+(JHV 56)

-This lovely violin belonged to Dr. Leon Schatzberg-Sawicki, 1918-2008.
-He was born in Colomja, Poland, and died in New York.
-Graduated the Lviv Conservatory, 1938.
-Studied medicine at Lviv University and graduated May 1941.
-Married a fellow student, Ella Schrenzel.
-During Nazi occupation, 1941-1944, he changed his name to the Polish, Sawicki, with the help of false identity papers.
-He played this violin all over Poland in street corners, restaurants and impromptu bands, while Ella tutored Polish kids.
+This violin belonged to Dr. Leon Schatzberg-Sawicki, who was born in 1918 in the town of Kolomyia, then part of Poland and now part of Ukraine.
+He graduated from the Lviv Conservatory in 1938 and studied medicine at Lviv University, graduating in May 1941.
+He married a fellow student, Ella Schrenzel.
+During the Nazi occupation, he changed his name to the Polish, Sawicki, with the help of false identity papers.
+He played this violin all over Poland on street corners, in restaurants and in impromptu bands, while Ella tutored Polish children.
 They were liberated by the Soviets in July 1944.
-Both lived long lives and saw children and grandchildren.
+Both lived long lives and saw their family grow with children and grandchildren.
+(JHV 61)

 The Buried Violin

-Heinrich thought that once he immigrated to Cuba, he could sell the extraordinary violin and support his family.
-His plan was thwarted when all Jews in Holland were forced to register with the Nazi police and to hand in all valuables.
-He brought his violin and told the clerk that he had no problem giving away all his valuables, but had a hard time parting with the violin.
+Herrmann thought that once he emigrated to Cuba, he could sell the extraordinary violin and support his family.
+His plan was thwarted when all Jews in Holland were forced to register with the Nazi police and to hand in all of their valuables.
+He brought his violin and told the clerk that he had no problem giving away all his valuables, but had a difficult time parting with the violin.
 “Go home with your violin,” said the clerk, “and come back tomorrow with another.
 But don’t tell anyone I said so.”

 The Herrmanns asked a Dutch friend, Yan Molder, to keep the violin.
 On June 23, 1943, they were imprisoned by German police and sent to Bergen-Belsen.
-Yan was afraid the Nazis would find out that he had held on to Jewish property, so he gave it for safe-keeping to a musician friend.
-This friend also feared the police and buried the violin in his garden.
+Molder was afraid the Nazis would find out that he had held on to Jewish property, so he gave it for safe-keeping to a musician friend, who also feared the police and buried the violin in his garden.